 Feeling Young at The Villages, A Not So Sleepy Florida Retirement Community

 I felt like a pretty young thang walking around downtown of The Villages the other night.
-I had assumed this 20-acre planned Central Florida retirement community would be a stuffy, sleepy little village.
+I had assumed this 20-acre planned Central Florida retirement community would be a sleepy little village, similar to the well rated Hermitage nursing home in Richmond Virginia.
 Boy, was I wrong.